A Poisson basis theorem for symmetric algebras of infinite-dimensional Lie algebras: On the Poisson Dixmier-Moeglin Equivalence

 On the other hand, for $P$ a Poisson-primitive ideal of $A$ with corresponding maximal ideal $M$, in the proof of \cite[Proposition 1.10]{oh} an injective morphism from the Poisson centre of the field of fractions of $A/P$ to $End_A(A/M)$ is constructed.
 By our assumptions on $\kk$ and $A$, $A$ satisfies the Nullstellensatz; in particular, $End_A(A/M)$ is algebraic over $\kk$.
 Thus, $P$ is Poisson-rational.

 Finally, to show that Poisson-rational implies Poisson-primitive we adapt the argument from \cite[Theorem 3.2]{BLLSM} \footnote{We thank Alexey Petukhov for pointing out the necessary adaptations.}.
 Without loss of generality, we may assume that $P=(0)$ is Poisson-rational (as we may replace $A$ for $A/P$ if necessary).
-Let $\mathcal S$ be the collection of all nonzero proper Poisson ideals of $A$.
-Since $A$ has countable dimension, there is a chain of finite-dimensional $\kk$-vector subspaces $V_1\subset V_2\subset \cdots$ such that
+Let $\mathcal S$ be the collection of all nonzero proper Poisson ideals of $A$. { We may assume that $\mathcal S$ is non empty, as otherwise $(0)$ is the Poisson core of any maximal ideal of $A$ and hence Poisson-primitive}.
+Now, since $A$ has countable dimension, there is a chain of finite-dimensional $\kk$-vector subspaces $V_1\subset V_2\subset \cdots$ such that

 Set